LBRYFoundation/lbry.org/docs/news/054-shapeshift-adds-lbc/index.md

 ﻿---
 author: samuel-lbryian
-title: 'ShapeShift Adds LBRY Credits!
-Instant Conversion to Bitcoin, Ethereum, and More'
+title: "ShapeShift Adds LBRY Credits!
+Instant Conversion to Bitcoin, Ethereum, and More"
-date: '2016-08-08 00:06:18'
+date: "2016-08-08 00:06:18"
 ---

-*LBC now traded on the fastest, safest digital asset exchange in the world.*
+_LBC now traded on the fastest, safest digital asset exchange in the world._

 As of today, LBRY Credits (LBC) are now available for exchange with other digital assets on [ShapeShift.io](https://shapeshift.io/#/coins).
 Using the groundbreaking service, anyone can exchange their preferred digital currency for LBRY Credits (LBC) instantly with no account, no emails, and no passwords.